Clipeus/MoveYour2/README.md

-# MoveYour2
+# Move Your Files
-A new version of Move Your Files
+Move Your Files is a native Windows desktop application.
+The app manages the pending files rename/delete operations.